RoubyTerenui/SudokuWithSolver/README.md

 # SudokuWithSolver
-This Sudoku will be made with C language, with exploration and minmax Algorithm
+This Sudoku will be made with Python language, with exploration and minmax Algorithm